 [RSG-30] Some proxies support only POST and GET methods.
 To overcome these limitations, a Web API MAY use a POST method with a custom HTTP header “tunneling” the real HTTP method.
 The custom HTTP header X-HTTP-Method SHOULD be used.

-[RSG-31] If a HTTP Method is not supported , the HTTP status code “405 Method Not Allowed” SHOULD be returned.
+[RSG-31] If a HTTP Method is not supported by the target resource, the HTTP status code “405 Method Not Allowed” SHOULD be returned.

 In some use cases, multiple operations should be supported at once.